 - State the new employee’s job title and department/team

-- Announce new employee’s start date, time, and office location
+- Announce the new employee’s start date, time, and office location

-- Share a bit of employee’s background (work experience, education, skills and interests)
+- Share a bit of the employee’s background (work experience, education, skills, and interests)

-Step 3: Prepare new employee’s office and equipment
+Step 3: Prepare the new employee’s office and equipment

 - Order new employee’s IT equipment

-- Add new employee to calendar and mailing lists
+- Add a new employee to the calendar and mailing lists

 - Order new employee’s business cards